DoubleClickPreferred/testnow/README.md

 ## Configuration

 ### package.json
-Assuming your tests are located in the folder `js/tests/` in your project, add this "test" task to your scripts in `package.json`:
+If Typescript outputs the JS files of your tests in **js/tests/**, set the "test" script in your package.json:

 ```json
 {